oltreseba/electron-web-worker-example/README.md

 # Electron Web Worker Example

-Bare minimal example that shows a Web Worker running in Electron with Node integration, meaning the Worker can use Node.js APIs (f.e. `require()` to import NPM dependencies, etc).
+Bare minimal example that shows how terminating a web worker does not release its ram in some electron release:
+- 8.4.0 -> OK: web workers are cleared properly
+- 8.4.1 -> NOT OK: web wokers are not cleared properly and memory is not released
+- 9.1.0 -> OK
+- 9.2.0 -> NOT OK

 ## Run